nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * A `KeywordPredicate` class is added under the `model/patient` package.
 * `FindCommand` class is modified to keep a KeywordPredicate object as a filed.
-* `FindCommandParser` class is modified to parser both patients' name and nric number.
+* `FindCommandParser` class is modified to parser both patients' names and nric numbers.

-Given below is an example usage scenario of this feature using both name and Nric as inputs.
+Given below is a usage scenario of this feature using both name and Nric as inputs.

 Step 1.
 The user executes `add n/Alex Yeoh ic/S0000001A p/87438807 e/alexyeoh@example.com a/Blk 30 Geylang Street 29, #06-40 mr/www.sample.com/01` to add a patient named Alex Yeho and with a Nric number “S0000001A”.